bokeh/bokeh/sphinx/source/docs/dev_guide/documentation.rst

 * Gallery_: interactive examples with source code
 * `Developer guide`_: instructions for contributing to Bokeh

-Sphinx generates each of those elements from reStructuredText (RST) files.
-To edit any of those elements, open the corresponding RST source file in the ``sphinx/source/docs`` folder of the Bokeh source tree.
+Sphinx generates each of those elements from reStructuredText (ReST) files.
+To edit any of those elements, open the corresponding ReST source file in the ``sphinx/source/docs`` folder of the Bokeh source tree.

 For information on how to format text using reStructuredText, see the